PDAL/PDAL/doc/workshop/qgis.rst

 .. image:: ./images/qgis-install-progress.png

 4. Once installed, verify you can run |QGIS| by opening the application.
+At the top, choose ``Layer --> Add Layer --> Add Raster Layer...``.
    Navigate to the ``C:\Users\hobu\PDAL\exercises\analysis\colorization`` directory.